+If your child comes to school on a bike or scooter, please take these home with you.
 The playgrounds are bike and scooter free zones - please ensure your child does not ride their scooter or bike in the playgrounds.
-Scooters and bikes can be left in the gated area at the back of school next to the small shed and should be pushed there from the gate.
-These are left at your own risk.
+These can be left near the school gate for parents to pick up on the way out or you can push or carry them.
 Children are allowed to play in the playground before and after school however they must be supervised by parents or carers at all times as they are not the school's responsibility before or after their school session.
 This is particularly important if they are playing on the climbing equipment.
-We would request that older siblings are not allowed to play on the astroturf or equipment as it is not designed for older children, and they may accidentally knock the younger ones.

-End of the day
+We would request that older siblings are not allowed to play on the astroturf or equipment as it is not designed for older children and they accidentally knock over the younger children.
+Unfortunately children are not allowed to play on the equipment in the middle of the day it is used by the children attending school and staff need to lock the gate to keep them safe.